davidchenlee/MESOscope/README.md

 ### C++
 - Implement the FIFO reading and data saving concurrently
 - Maybe install VTK to display tiff images
-- Allow saving multiple frames in the FPGA-to-PC FIFO

 ### LabView
 - Pre-set the output of a sequence so that there are no big jumps